*** Updated 1 Sept 2020 ***

 In order to complete this project, transistor switches and interface resistors will be required.
 A new schematic has been started, to add them.
 The end result will be a Decoder that can drive any common logic levels.
 This will also be compatible with any Switch that can interface to an Elecraft K3, which has open-drain outputs.

-Unfortunately, the new PC Board will be much larger than the DXDUSB board, so there is additional work to do to find a good enclosure.
+Unfortunately, the new PC Board will be larger than the DXDUSB board, so there is additional work to do to find a good enclosure.
 Something like the size of a Raspberry PI board is the goal.
 On the DXDUSB design, the hardest part of the design was fitting it into a standard enclosure.

 The initial hardware prototype has been built and integrated with Arduino software.
 To support the 12-volt logic of the 2X6 Antenna Switch, external transistor drivers were added.
 Complete functionality was successfully demonstrated using the N1MM+ Antenna Table (in the Config dialog) to drive the two switches via the serial data stream’s AUX1 and AUX2 commands.
+I used N1MM+ to configure its antenna table.
+Once I did that, I could switch Bands on the two Radio ports, and also cycle through all the antenna I had designated for any Band that is currently selected.